 Photographers are curious souls.
 They always want to know what's in other photographer's bags.
-I don't know if there's a lot to be learned from this practice, but I don't mind people peeking into my bags, so here goes:
+I don't know if there's a lot to be learned from this practice, but I don't mind people peeking into my bags, so here goes.

-- Olympus 45mm f/1.8 with hood
+- (sometimes) Olympus 45mm f/1.8 with hood

-- Olympus 75mm f/1.8 with hood
+- (sometimes) Olympus 75mm f/1.8 with hood

-- Panasonic 100-300mm f/4-5.6 with hood
+- Olympus 7-14mm f/2.8 with hood

-- Miscellaneous batteries/cards
+- Miscellaneous batteries/cards/filters

-- Small tabletop tripod
+- Small tripod

 One note: many of the lenses are in stuff sacks to further protect them.
 Panasonic tends to provide these with every lens, which makes it a no brainer.
 If you’re looking for a good stuff sack for the Olympus lenses that don’t come with one, try the Tamrac line of Goblin lens pouches.

 If there's something to be learned from this little glimpse inside my bag, it's this: you can put together a very competent m4/3 kit in a small protected space and the whole thing doesn't have to weigh a ton.